The Virtual Quantum Device (VQD): A tool for detailed emulation of quantum computers: Introduction

 In this paper we introduce the Virtual Quantum Device (VQD) platform, a system for emulating noisy quantum computers.
 The VQD supports realistic error models and bespoke operations with the flexibility to tailor to the diverse range of quantum hardware currently being investigated worldwide.
 Alongside the VQD platform itself, we have worked with collaborators to establish the following VQD instances: multi-node ion traps, nitrogen-vacancy-centre (NV-centre) diamond qubits, neutral atoms, silicon qubits, and superconducting qubits.

-The VQD platform is built atop \texttt{QuESTlink}~\cite{jones2020questlink}, a \texttt{Mathematica} extension of \texttt{QuEST}~\cite{jones2019quest}, itself an open-source emulator of quantum computers developed in \texttt{C} and \texttt{C++}.
-A user can access these tools through a Mathematica notebook with the appropriate licence, or through the Wolfram Engine which is presently free for developers. \texttt{QuESTlink} combines \texttt{Mathematica}'s powerful symbolic operations with \texttt{QuEST}'s high-performance backend, enabling virtual devices to be highly configurable through an intuitive interface, and able to leverage powerful visualisation facilities, without compromising performance.
+The VQD platform is built atop {QuESTlink}~\cite{jones2020questlink}, a {Mathematica} extension of {QuEST}~\cite{jones2019quest}, itself an open-source emulator of quantum computers developed in \texttt{C} and \texttt{C++}.
+A user can access these tools through a Mathematica notebook with the appropriate licence, or through the Wolfram Engine which is presently free for developers. {QuESTlink} combines {Mathematica}'s powerful symbolic operations with {QuEST}'s high-performance backend, enabling virtual devices to be highly configurable through an intuitive interface, and able to leverage powerful visualisation facilities, without compromising performance.
 Through the VQD platform, researchers can effectively test and optimise complex quantum algorithms or ideas across a range of quantum computing architectures.
-In its current form, the \texttt{QuESTlink} tool's capability to exactly model a system of qubits is limited only by the host computer's memory.
-For example a 128\,GiB RAM system can emulate up to 32 qubits in double precision, or about half as many if one uses the full density matrix representation rather than state vectors~\footnote{In future, \texttt{QuESTlink} may be realised in distributed form, and indeed the underlying \texttt{QuEST} tool is already of this kind.}.
+In its current form, the {QuESTlink} tool's capability to exactly model a system of qubits is limited only by the host computer's memory.
+For example a 64\,GiB RAM system can emulate up to 32 qubits in double precision, or about half as many if one uses the full density matrix representation rather than state vectors~\footnote{In future, {QuESTlink} may be deployed in distributed settings, as already supported by the underlying {QuEST} simulator.}.
 As we presently explain, the VQD platform is flexible with respect to this choice.